ygoe/DotnetSshDeploy/README.md

 The deployment is configured through a single file that should be placed somewhere in your project directory.
 This file contains all deployment profiles.

+> ⚠️ **Security notice:**
+>
-<span style="color: #d00000;">**Security notice:** You don’t want hackers to deploy anything to your site, do you?
+> You don’t want hackers to deploy anything to your site, do you?
 Because the config file contains access credentials or at least personal data, **it should never be added to version control**.
 Add it to your **.gitignore** file.
 It should also never land on your web server (it has no use there anyway).
 Keep this file local and give it to everybody who needs to deploy the project to your server.
-You might check in a template of this file that contains all public data and has placeholders for confidential data, if you like.</span>
+You might check in a template of this file that contains all public data and has placeholders for confidential data, if you like.

 The file sshDeploy.json is automatically discovered in the current working directory and in its subdirectory “Properties” which is common for .NET/Visual Studio projects.
 If it’s located somewhere else, specify its path with the `-c` command line option.